miningpy/miningpy/README.md

 MiningPy aims to provide a simple API to mining engineers that extends existing data science tools like [Pandas](https://pandas.pydata.org), without having to re-invent the wheel every time they need to interface with commercial mine planning software or manipulate mining data.

-## Author

-The creator of MiningPy is a mining engineer that primarly works in long-term strategic mine planning.

 ## Installation

 MiningPy is distributed using [PyPi](https://pypi.org) and can be installed through Pip: